“There is no such thing as a Docker container!”

 Unsharing the net

-network namespace allows for the process to have its own view of any network interface cards and routing tables.
+network namespace allows for the process to have its own IPv4 and IPv6 stacks, network links, firewall rules and IP routing tables (among others).

 Let’s look at the difference between sharing, or inheriting, the net